-(i) Impairment of Long-Lived Assets
+Impairment of Long-Lived Assets

 The Organization periodically reviews the carrying value of its long-lived assets, including property and equipment, whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
 An impairment loss is recognized to the extent fair value of a long-lived asset is less than the carrying amount.
 Fair value is determined based upon the estimated future cash inflows attributable to the asset less estimated future cash outflows.
-No such losses were recognized during the years ended August 31, 2013 and 2012.
+No such losses were recognized during the years ended August 31, 2014 and 2013.

-(i) Support and Revenues
+Support and Revenues